JohnPaton/ratelimitqueue/docs/source/readme_manual.rst

 Installation
 ------------

-To install ``ratelimitqueue``, close the repository and install with ``pip``:
+To install ``ratelimitqueue``, clone the repository and install with ``pip``:

 .. code:: bash